bluegenes/2022-paper-protein-kmers/manuscript.md

 FracMinHash containment has been shown to be an unbiased estimator of the true containment index, as long as the sketches contain sufficient k-mers for comparison or utilize a high-quality estimation of the true cardinality of the dataset [@doi:10.1101/2022.01.11.475838; @doi:10.1101/2022.01.11.475870].

 <!---
+FracMinHash is a MinHash variant for selecting and hashing a set of representative k-mers from a sequence dataset [@sourmash_gather].
+Unlike traditional MinHash, FracMinHash sketches scale with the size of the dataset, meaning each sketch is comprised of the chosen fraction of k-mers in the input dataset, rather than a chosen number of k-mers.
+Downsampling sequencing datasets in this way enables estimation of the Containment Index, which has been shown to facilitate genome discovery and permit more accurate estimation of genomic distance, particularly for genomes of very different lengths [@koslicki_containment; @dashing; @mash_screen; @metalign].

 _As of `v4.x`, `sourmash` sketches store a Hyper-Log-Log estimate of dataset cardinality, calculated during sketching.
 Use of this estimate ensures that `sourmash` FracMinHash containment results will be unbiased estimates of the true containment, even for very small genomes (e.g. viruses) or large scaling factors (e.g. keep 1/1e6 k-mers)._
 --->